How To Make Organic Paint For Kids

 Observe Natural Pigments in Nature

 Have them hunt for color sources they may be able to use to make their own pigments.
 This creates an important connection between nature, science, history, and art.
-Approaching art through the lens of the natural world is an essential educational lesson and opportunity you won’t want to miss presenting to your students each year.
+Approaching art through the lens of the natural world is an essential educational lesson and opportunity kids love!

 Discuss the Importance of Natural Pigments

 Over the past twenty years working with thousands of kids doing arts and crafts, l’ve seen incredible lessons unfold.
-The common link is that when children work with natural materials, it almost always leads to deep levels of thought and discussions about the planet’s resources and how things are made or manufactured; these conversations then create awareness about sustainability and current environmental issues.
+The common link is when children work with natural materials, it almost always leads to deep levels of thought and discussions.
+These conversations then create awareness about sustainability and current environmental issues.

 Read About the Colors of Nature